 Hence, you should make sure that your paint cans aren’t cited in the hallways or driveways.
 It is a real stress reliever.

-Who will be available to answer my phone calls, in case I have any query?
+Who will be available to answer my phone calls in case I have any queries?

 Well, every customer wants to get their queries answered as soon as possible before as well as after signing a contract.